Get

 Image By: Nils Jacobi, Shutterstock

 As the name suggests, Maine Coons are native to the state of Maine.
 Their heavy coats and body structure help them easily withstand the harsh winter elements.
-The word Coon comes from the North American raccoon, which many of these cats resemble in coat and color.
+According to anecdotal folklore, the name “Coon” may have been inspired by the North American raccoon, which some believe these cats resemble in coat and color.

 Physical Attributes